openjdk/jdk/src/java.base/share/data/unicodedata/ReadMe.txt

 #
 # The UAXes and UTS #51 can be accessed at https://www.unicode.org/versions/Unicode15.1.0/

-This directory contains draft data files for the Unicode Character Database, for Version 15.1.0 of the Unicode Standard.
+This directory contains final data files for the Unicode Character Database, for Version 15.1.0 of the Unicode Standard.